nicolasfueceo/vulcan/src_documentation.md

 class Hypothesis(BaseModel):
     id: str = Field(
+        ...,
-        ..., description="A unique identifier for the hypothesis, e.g., 'H-01'."
+        description="A unique, sequential identifier for the hypothesis, e.g., 'H-01'.",
     )
-    description: str = Field(
+    summary: str = Field(
-        ..., description="The full text of the hypothesis, clearly stated."
+        ..., description="A concise, one-sentence statement of the hypothesis."
     )
-    strategic_critique: str = Field(
+    rationale: str = Field(
         ...,
-        description="A detailed critique from the Strategist on how this hypothesis aligns with the Core Objective.", )
+        description="A clear explanation of why this hypothesis is useful and worth testing.", )
+    source_insight: Optional[str] = Field(
+        None,
+        description="The title of the insight from the report that inspired this hypothesis.", )
-    feasibility_critique: str = Field(
+    estimated_gain: float = Field(
         ...,
-        description="A detailed critique from the Engineer on the technical feasibility and computational cost.", )
+        ge=0,
+        le=10,
+        description="A subjective estimate of the potential value (0-10) if the hypothesis is true.", )
+    difficulty: Literal["low", "medium", "high"] = Field(
+        ...,
+        description="The estimated difficulty to implement and test this hypothesis.", )
+    tags: List[str] = Field(
+        ...,
+        description="A list of relevant tags, e.g., ['per-user', 'temporal', 'text-based'].", )

+    @validator("rationale")
+    def rationale_must_be_non_empty(cls, v):  # noqa: N805
+        if not v or not v.strip():
+            raise ValueError("Rationale cannot be empty.")
+        return v

 class PrioritizedHypothesis(BaseModel):